kxdang/kiendang.me/content/blog/056-augmentin/index.md

 ##<center>Alternative to Ciprofloxacin and Metronidazole

 I recently wrote about [ciprofloxacin](/053-cipro-zzz/) and [metronidazole](/050-flagyl-and-food-in-OH/) which are antibiotics often used together to treat bacterial infections.
-My friend, whose a medical student, warned me about the side effects of fluoroquinolones recommended me to ask for an alternative (Augmentin), thus prompting me to request for a different type of abx from my doctor when he wrote me a new session of antibiotics.
+My friend, who's a medical student, warned me about the side effects of fluoroquinolones recommended me to ask for an alternative (Augmentin), thus prompting me to request for a different type of abx from my doctor when he wrote me a new session of antibiotics.

 Unfortunately for me, after 2 sessions of cipro and metronidazole, I'm back on antibiotics again, but this time, with a safer alternative.
 Since then, I've learned a lot about what I've been taking and how its affected me.
 This one in particular upsets my stomach; my pharmacist had told me it's a very common side effect, so brace yourself!